crushlovely/mongoid_toggleable/README.md

 end
 ```

-This sets up a boolean field on the model, and also makes the following class and instance methods available:
+This sets up a boolean field on the model, and also makes the following instance methods available:

 ``` ruby
 widget = Widget.new